 Intertwined with SEO is the development and marketing of content.
 While we will discuss content marketing as a separate form of digital marketing later, we will briefly explore content for your website here.

-The purpose of content is to offer value.
+The purpose of content in on-page SEO is to offer value to the user.
 Content that provides value and is well-presented will give a good user experience which Google rewards.

 “Content is the reason search began in the first place.”